 Campaign contact information such as a phone number, email, and/or website is included in the pamphlet.
 Contact information does not count towards the word limits, and at least one method of contact must be provided.
+Government web and email addresses, such as those ended in .gov, are not permitted.
 Mailing addresses are not published in the pamphlet.

-You may update your contact information for the print edition of the local voters' pamphlet for the primary election until June 14, 2021, at 4:30 p.m. and until September 7, 2021, at 4:30 p.m. for the general election.
+You may update your contact information for the print edition of the local voters' pamphlet for the primary election until June 12, 2023, at 4:30 p.m. and until September 11, 2023, at 4:30 p.m. for the general election.
 Changes to your contact information on our website can be made at any time.